Introduction

 Chapter 5 – The Culture of Intimacy

 Like 140 or so of her fellow employees, Michelle is an owner of ECCO.
 She is a member of the employee stock ownership plan (ESOP) that controls 58% of the company stock … She has a lot of direct contact with the CEO, Ed Zimmer.
-Among other things, he holds a regular monthly lunch with all the people who have a birthday that month, and they talk about themselves and the company whatever else they want to discuss.
+Among other things, he holds a regular monthly lunch with all the people who have a birthday that month, and they talk about themselves and the company and whatever else they want to discuss.
 There is also a company-wide meeting each month to go over the financials, as well as a steady flow of financial information between meetings.

 The relationship between the employees and the company is the entire basis for the mojo they exude.
 You can’t have the second without the first.
 Unless a significant majority of a company’s people love the place where they work; Unless they feel valued, appreciated, supported, and empowered; Unless they see a future full of opportunities for them to learn and grow- unless, that is, they feel great about what they do, whom they do it with, and where they’re going- mojo is simply not in the cards.